-I am a second-year PhD researcher based at the School of Civil Engineering.
+I am a final year PhD researcher based at the School of Civil Engineering.
 I come from Palestine where I obtained a BSc degree in Environmental Engineering from the Islamic University of Gaza, Palestine.
 Later, I worked for two years in consulting companies there concerned with environmental studies.
 During my BSc, I spent one academic year at the University of L’Aquila, Italy as part of the Erasmus Mundus Scholarship Programme.
 In 2017, I received the Chevening Scholarship to study MSc of Water, Sanitation and Health Engineering at the University of Leeds.
-During my MSc, I became interested to focus on sanitation challenges in Bangladesh, where I received the Mathew Treadgold Award to conducted aa primary qualitative study across three cities investigating the livelihoods of sanitation workers.
-Refer to my blog “My experience of conducting research in Bangladesh” and a short findings report about the study at:
+During my MSc, I became interested on sanitation challenges in Bangladesh, where I received the Mathew Treadgold Award to conduct a qualitative study across three cities investigating the livelihoods of sanitation workers.

-- Breaking the silence about the importance of providing decent and sustainable sanitation jobs in South Asia,
+- Providing decent and sustainable sanitation jobs in South Asia

 - The political economy of sanitation services and specifically the incentives of sanitation stakeholders to fund/allocate resources across the various sanitation services,

 - Funding sustainability in water and sanitation services

 - 2018 MSc of Water, Sanitation and Health Engineering, University of Leeds, UK